 Save RAM by Using the Default Theme

-Numerous things can affect your browser's performance, but now you know what you can do to speed it up again.
+Numerous things can affect your browser’s performance, but now you know what you can do to make your Google Chrome run faster.
 How do you keep your browser as fast as lightning?
 Let me know in the comments.